onflow/flow-js-testing/docs/examples.md

   // Define arguments we want to pass const args = [{ name: "Boris", nickname: "The Blade" }];

-  // If something wrong with script execution method will throw an error,
+  // If something goes wrong with script execution, the method will throw an error
-  // so we need to catch it and process const name = await shallResolve(executeScript({ code, args }));
+  // so we need to catch it and proce const name = await shallResolve(executeScript({ code, args }));
   console.log({ name });